Edirom/FacsimileLayerViewer/README.md

 Example
 ------------

-The example contains an image that cut to 4 zoom levels and an index.html file.
+The example dirctory contains an image with size 2304x3456.
+The image was cut to 4 zoom levels with a java application that use java.awt.Graphics.
-It define buttons for show different functions for Facsimilelayer, e.g. define facsimileLayer, drow rectangle, show rectangel center and zoom function.
+In index.html file defines buttons for show different functions for FacsimieLayer, e.g. drow rectangle, show rectangel center and zoom function.